limlabs/blog-deploy-example/aws-fargate-simple/README.md

 3. Go to the directory where the Pulumi project is located and start pulumi:

       ```
-      cd foundation/pulumi
+      cd pulumi
-      pulumi up
+      pulumi init --stack production
       ```

-      - Select "preview" for the stack for this step -- we will create the production environment later
+### 3. Initialize the Database

-4. Run the following command to pull a connection string that will work locally:
+1. Run the following command to pull a connection string that will work locally:

       ```
-      # If you are using macOS or Linux, run this command
-      scripts/pull_connection_string.sh preview

-      # If you're on Windows, you can run the Powershell command as an alternate
-      pwsh scripts/pull_connection_string.ps1 preview
+      cd ../
+      scripts/env_pull.sh
       ```

-5. It's time to deploy database migrations.
-To do this, we will use the bastion created as part of the foundation infrastructure.
-A bastion is a small EC2 instance (virtual machine) that has network connectivity to both our database and our local machine.
-In our case, we have created a small script to make it easier to create a database tunnel using the bastion.
-Run the following command to create a bastion connection:
+      This will go into your `.env.production` file.
+This file is `.gitignore`d so that you don't accidentally check in your production credentials

+2. Apply database migrations by running the following:

       ```
-      # If you are using macOS or Linux, run this command
-      scripts/db_tunnel.sh preview

-      # If you're on Windows, you can run the Powershell command as an alternate
-      pwsh scripts/db_tunnel.ps1 preview
-      ```

-6. With the tunnel still running, open a new terminal window inside the NPM project root (`aws-fargate/` in this repo) and run the following:

-      ```
-      pnpm dotenvx run --env-file=.env.preview -- npx prisma migrate deploy
+      pnpm dotenvx run --env-file=.env.production -- npx prisma migrate deploy
       ```

       You should see output similar to the following: